 - Budget-friendly which means you can make a lot more than comes in a can from the store.

-- Quick and easy so these can actually be done on any busy weeknight.
+- Quick and easy so these delicious beans can actually be done on any busy weeknight.
+Make-ahead to streamline meal prep.
+Lunches for days!

 - Vegetarian, gluten-free, and vegan-friendly.